 Technology Throughout RSPS

-- All classrooms are equipped with one of the following interactive projection systems:
+- All classrooms are equipped with computers, projectors, and wireless connectivity.

 - 2 classroom sets (32 in each) of Turning Point instant response "clicker" systems

 - A video origination cart which makes it possible to air live broadcasts from any classroom in the school to all other classrooms

 In 2019, RSPS created a flexible technology maker space, known as the Digital Innovation Lab.
 This lab enables teachers to work with the Technology Integration Specialist and STEM Coordinator to integrate lab resources into the curriculum.
 The lab houses abundant supplies for Project Based Learning.
 Floor to ceiling whiteboards enable students to brainstorm and visually organize their thoughts.
 The flexible table arrangement allows for multiple student groups to collaborate and use mobile whiteboards.

 New high end Lenovo laptops feature Adobe Premier Software for video editing and production with our green screen studio.
 Tinkercad 3D design projects are enhanced with four Dremel Digilab 3D printers and a Dremer Digilab Laser Cutter.